NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Supplementary

 \subsection{Large-scale Scenes}

-Our approach enables the rendering of large, composed scenes using significantly less VRAM than other methods, thanks to the combination of our instanced rasterizer and occlusion culling MLP.
-In \cref{fig:suppl_visual_comparison}, we show the renders and FLIP on the downscaled scenes compared to V3DG~\cite{Yang2025V3DG} for the scenes not in the main paper, and in \cref{fig:large_scenes}, we show the renders of the scene at full scale compared to our baseline.
+Our approach enables the rendering of large, composed scenes with significantly less VRAM than other methods, due to the combination of our instanced rasterizer and occlusion-culling MLP.
+In \cref{fig:suppl_visual_comparison}, we show the renders and FLIP metrics on the downscaled scenes compared to V3DG~\cite{Yang2025V3DG} for the scenes not in the main paper, and in \cref{fig:large_scenes}, we show the renders of the scene at full scale compared to our baseline.
 For both our method and V3DG, we observe a concentration of errors on the borders in the \textsc{Crowd} scene.
-While we do not have access to how the original assets were trained, we speculate this could be due to the assets being trained on a different background than white.
-If this is the case, it can be solved by training on a random background, improving the results of V3DG and our method.
-Our approach can run these scenes on an NVIDIA RTX 3090 Ti with a limited amount of 24GB VRAM at \textgreater20FPS.
+While we the exact training setup of Yang~\etal~\cite{Yang2025V3DG} is not publicly available, we speculate that this may be due to their training on a background other than white.
+If this is the case, it can be solved by training on a random background, improving the results of both methods.
+Our approach can run these large scenes on an NVIDIA RTX 3090 Ti with only 24 GB of VRAM at \textgreater20 FPS.